sumnerevans/sumnerevans.com/content/posts/travel/2016-17-caribbean-cruise/2016-12-27-new-orleans-la/index.md

 image: images/oak-alley-from-house.jpg
 build:
   publishResources: false
+summary: |
+  This morning we woke up to very dense fog.
+(See below.)
+I don't think I've ever been in such dense fog for such a long time.

+  We ate breakfast downstairs and then headed out down Decatur St. (duh-kay-ter) to Toulouse St. (toe-loose) where we met a guide (BilliJo) for a plantation tour.
+We boarded one bus, but then we had to move to another bus since the first one had some sort of problem.
+Not a very auspicious beginning to today's excursion.
+Eventually we got on a bus and there weren't any more vehicle troubles.
 ---

 This morning we woke up to very dense fog.
 (See below.)
 I don't think I've ever